The benefits of fresh ginger

 We’re going to take you through why you should consider adding ginger into your diet, from its reported health benefits to just how easily you can make it a part of your daily routine.

 Is fresh ginger good for you?
 Well, let’s get scientific.
 Your body is constantly forming free radicals - unstable molecules that can cause harm to your healthy cells.
-However, free radicals also serve a purpose in your system and are essential to processes like fighting infections.
+However, free radicals also serve a purpose in your system.

-One of the health benefits of fresh ginger is that it contains gingerol - a natural oil that has been shown to have many medicinal properties.
-A favourite of traditional and alternative wellness teachings, gingerol is the bioactive compound in ginger and it has powerful antioxidant effects, according to studies.
+One of the health benefits of fresh ginger is that it contains gingerol.
+A favourite of alternative wellness teachings, gingerol is the bioactive compound in ginger and it has powerful antioxidant effects, according to studies.

 This means doses of ginger could, over time, help to reduce free radicals in your system by supporting the production of antioxidants in your body.

 One of the most well-known health benefits of ginger supported by scientific studies is that it supports the immune system.
-This is partly because of gingerol and its suggested anti-inflammatory properties.
+This is partly because of gingerol!

 A weakened immune system naturally leads to an increased vulnerability and potential increased frequency in catching these common, yet frustrating ailments.

 Therefore, eating fresh ginger benefits, or can fortify, your immune system by giving it some much-needed support.
-The gingerol contained within the root is said to be a powerful antioxidant that has been shown to have antibacterial and antiviral properties, as well as protecting it from inflammation.
+The gingerol contained within the root is said to be a powerful antioxidant that has been shown to have antibacterial and antiviral properties.

 Find out more ways how ginger can supercharge your day.